There are a lot of factors to consider when you purchase a new replacement furnace:

-Peachtree Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Peachtree Service Experts is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
 For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Keep in mind that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in every home is different – some higher quality, some lower, so the AFUE rating does not include this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give Peachtree Service Experts a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+Remember that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not include this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give your Atlanta installation experts